NOW AVAILABLE: Unlock Data-Driven Insights with Benchmarks, Anomaly Detection & Forecasting

 4. Audience Retention

-Use this metric to understand how well a video retains viewers over time.
+Use this metric to understand how well a video retains viewers over time by measuring the average percentage of a video that viewers watch.
 YouTube will also present this data across a benchmark of all other videos on the platform of a similar running time.
 That way, you’ll have a better gauge of video performance.

 Spikes or dips within this metric may hint at how well different subtopics perform during a video’s duration.
 Use spikes to indicate content resonating with your client’s audience.
 Similarly, monitor dips to understand better what topics to ditch or reengineer.

-Agency Tip: Identify which keywords guide viewers to your client’s videos.
+Agency Tip: Identify which types of keywords guide viewers to your client’s videos.
 That way, you’ll also uncover any new organic keywords to refine paid and unpaid targeting.

 Take the Hassle Out of YouTube Reporting